Tianrong Wu

 Rendering

 Below is a video we created for a presentation in the winter of 2018.
-With limited technical skills at the time, we did our best to convey our idea.
-There's something compelling about seeing that raw ambition.
+With limited technical skills at the time, we did our best to convey our idea - looking back, there's something compelling about that raw ambition.

 Presentation Notes (Presented by Zhichen Gong)